Shaleeta/607-2024/Goblin.md

 For the audio, I'm thinking of having myself record the intro but having either my brother or my partner record the voices/story.
 I hope to start recording my own audio tonight.

+### March 19th

+Over the weekend I got around to recording my audio.
+I had a few errors in the initial steps so I ended up trying a different microphone.
+I recorded two different chapters (chp 1 and chp 8) with 5 min of audio each.